-The NAB Examination, which is administered by a computer based method at a Prometric Testing Center, must be scheduled by the applicant for licensure with the Prometric Testing Center for a date, time, and place agreeable to the applicant and the Center.
+The NAB Examination must be scheduled by the applicant for licensure.

 The State Examination will be administered at such times and places as designated by the Board.
 The contents and substance of the examination shall be the same for all applicants for licensure.

 - C. Prior to sitting for the examinations, the applicant shall pay the applicable examination fees as determined by current national and state testing services. - D. For those applicants who have satisfied their A.I.T. requirement by academic credentials as identified in Part 2703, Chapter 1, Rule 1.1 and 1.2, they will be eligible for the NAB and State examinations, assuming all other requirements herein have been met. - E. Reexamination.
-An applicant may retake the NAB Examination no sooner than ninety (90) days after an unsuccessful attempt to pass the exam.
+An applicant may retake the NAB Examination or any portion thereof no sooner than ninety (90) days after an unsuccessful attempt to pass the exam or any portion thereof.
 The State Examination may be administered no sooner than thirty (30) days after an unsuccessful attempt to pass the exam.
 If an applicant shall fail either exam three (3) times, he/she shall wait one (1) calendar year before submitting a new application.